 Arrested for “cultivating marijuana” in Nevada?
 Contact our Las Vegas criminal defense attorneys to schedule a meeting.
 We may be able to persuade the prosecutors to reduce or dismiss your charges without a trial.

 ¿Habla español?
 Obtener información acerca de las leyes de Nevada para el cultivo de marihuana.

 Arrested in California?
-Go to our article on California cultivation of marijuana laws.
+Go to our article on Penal Code 11358 PC.

 Arrested in Colorado?
 Go to our article on Colorado marijuana laws.

 - NRS 678D.310.
 See also Katelyn Newberg, Nevada’s drug classification for cannabis ruled unconstitutional, Las Vegas Review-Journal (September, 14, 2022)(“[This] ruling will prevent people from being prosecuted for marijuana-related crimes under laws that only apply to Schedule 1 drugs but don’t specifically reference marijuana.”).

 - NRS 453.3363, NRS 453.580